orosznyet/themostannoyingwebsite/README.md

 - [ ] Funny, silly contents (like Onion news)
 - [ ] Design

+In order to avoid adblockers this repo uses "gift" instead of anything that would resemble ad-like content (eg.: promotion, advertisement).

 If you have anything to add, do not hesitate and **start your PR today, it's 100% off, ACT NOW!**

 ## Getting Started